-Section 9(9): This subsection addresses the issue of the screening of all types of equipment.
+Section 9(9): This subsection addresses the issue of the screening of all types of Page 17, Printed 06/04/13, 10:05 AM.

+equipment.
 I believe the issue of screening has been addressed by the petitioner or previously discussed in this report.

 Section 9(10): This subsection requires the placement of loading docks, trash enclosures etc. to be incorporated into the submitted site development plan.
 Such facilities are to be located near the service entrance of the building and be 100% screened from view from adjoining rights-of-way and residential uses with landscaping and/or architectural screening.
-As discussed above, the equipment will be rooftop mounted and screening will be provided via the building design.
-The trash enclosure is shown on the submitted site plan and located as required.
-The loading dock is a new site element on this submission.
-It has been tucked around the side of the building and is not visible from adjoining public rights-of-way, but it is visible from the interior roadway servicing Wendy's, U-Gas and American Arms.
-I recommend that the landscaping plan be amended to incorporate some screening landscaping materials in the grassy area in front of the delivery door to meet the requirements of this subsection.
+As discussed above, the equipment will be rooftop mounted and screening will probably be provided via the building design.
+The trash facilities are shown on the submitted site plan and located as required.